PiciAkk/binary-tree-clj/README.md

 # binary-tree-clj
-simple Clojure program for inverting a binary tree
+a simple Clojure program for inverting a binary tree

+## usage